WilburthePiggy/get_smashed_get_smart/master-plan.md

-# Get Smashed Get Smart
+# SUTD Unfiltered
-A monstrous amalgam of alcohol, engineering students and knowledge.
+A monstrous amalgam of filtered alcohol, engineering students and unfiltered knowledge.

 ## Key Details
 Where: **D'Star Bistro**